kperath/k8s_the_hard_way/docs/13-smoke-test.md

 The etcd key should be prefixed with `k8s:enc:aescbc:v1:key1`, which indicates the `aescbc` provider was used to encrypt the data with the `key1` encryption key.

+ `aescbc` refers to the **AES-CBC** (Advanced Encryption Standard - Cipher Block Chaining) encryption algorithm, which is a widely used symmetric encryption algorithm.
+The "key1" encryption key is the specific key that was used to encrypt the data using the AES-CBC algorithm.
+The AES-CBC algorithm works by dividing the plaintext data into blocks, and then using a key to encrypt each block using a modified version of the block cipher algorithm.
+The encrypted blocks are then concatenated to form the ciphertext.
+The **key1** encryption key is a secret value that is used to encrypt and decrypt the data.
+It is essential that the key is kept secure, as anyone with access to the key can decrypt the data.
+In general, when data is encrypted using a key, it means that the data has been transformed into a form that is unreadable without the key.
+The encrypted data can only be decrypted using the same key that was used to encrypt it.
+This provides a layer of security, as it ensures that only authorized parties with access to the key can read the data.

 ## Deployments

 In this section you will verify the ability to create and manage [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).